ActiveCampaign/activecampaign-api-php/README.md

 1. A valid ActiveCampaign account (trial or paid).
 2. ActiveCampaign version >= 5.4 (only Onsite users need to worry about this).
+3. PHP cURL enabled.
-3. PHP version >= 5.3.
+4. PHP version >= 5.3.
-4. PHP JSON extension.
+5. PHP JSON extension.

 ## Full Documentation